 This is the sixth in the six-part series about using BitLocker with Intune.
 BitLocker is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers.
 It provides the maximum protection when used with a Trusted Platform Module (TPM) version 1.2 or later versions.
 BitLocker may be configured in Intune for Windows 10 and 11 devices using one of three methods:

+All three options are supported and provide the desired configuration options for BitLocker.
 The endpoint protection and endpoint security disk encryption profiles use BitLocker configuration service provider (CSP) to configure encryption of PCs and devices.
 The settings catalog profile, however, uses a combination of BitLocker CSP and ADMX backed settings.
 The ADMX settings provide the BitLocker group policy settings, which can be used to manage BitLocker tasks and configurations users can perform.

 In this article, we demonstrate how to configure BitLocker on Windows 10 and 11 devices via the Intune settings catalog.